NVIDIAAICITYCHALLENGE/AICity_CERTH/README.md

 Please send me an e-mail with your comments and/or questions in `giannakeris@iti.gr`

 ### Disclaimer:
-This piece of software is still a work in progress and may contain project-specific pieces of code that may not work well on your developed models.
+This piece of software is still a work in progress and may contain project-specific written pieces of code that may not work well on your developed models.